yassato/RegressionFDS/application/README.md

 R script to prepare genotype data for for "BranchNo2019GWAS.R".

 - subsetSNP.py
-Python script to extract genotype data from .hdf available at AraGWAS catalog.
+Python script to extract genotype data from .hdf available at AraGWAS Catalog (https://aragwas.1001genomes.org).